 The Ministry of Justice has a guide to sorting out child arrangements that might help if you and your ex-partner are struggling to make your agreement work.

 If you can’t speak to your ex-partner

 If you’re really struggling to speak to your ex-partner and resolve what’s not working, it’s a good idea to start keeping a diary.

 Write down any time your ex-partner hasn’t stuck to the agreements - for example, if they keep bringing your children home later than promised without a good reason.

-This will be useful if you do need to go to court, because it will show why you haven’t been able to stick to the agreement you made between yourselves.
+This will be useful if you do need to go to court, because it will show why the arrangement hasn't worked.

 Relate has advice on negotiating with your ex-partner if they won't let you see the children.